emsa16/realtimegame-backend/README.md

 ## API
-Possible JSON REST API offering data and computations to frontend.
+A JSON REST API that offers authentication and database services for the frontend part of this project.

+**TEMP EXPAND - LIST THE WHOLE API**

 ## Running in Docker